-Core module - BA Research (30 credits): Beginning in semester 1, you will be supported in honing your skills in independent research, defining an area you wish to explore and establishing appropriate parameters, research questions and approaches before embarking on a sustained piece of work, supervised by a member of our teaching faculty.
-The research module culminates in the writing of an 8,000word dissertation, to be submitted at the end of semester 2.
+Core module - BA Research (30 credits):

+Beginning in semester 1, you will be supported in honing your skills in independent research, defining an area you wish to explore and establishing appropriate parameters, research questions and approaches before embarking on a sustained piece of work, supervised by a member of our teaching faculty.
+The research module culminates in the writing of an 8,000-word dissertation, to be submitted during the summer assessment period.
 For many students, this is one of the most rewarding aspects of the degree.